merenlab/anvio.org/install/linux/stable.md

 {% include _project-anvio-version.html %}

-This page describes the anvi'o installation process for the current stable release on _personal computers running a Linux operating system_.
+This page describes the anvi'o installation process for the current stable release on _personal computers running a Linux operating system (not WSL)_.
+For personal computers running WSL, please use the installation instructions for Windows instead.

 ## (1) Things you need before you start